-The Chinese new year is quickly approaching, so I wanted to find a fun read-aloud for the day.
+The Lunar New Year is quickly approaching, so I wanted to find a fun read-aloud for the day.
 This week for our literacy snack idea, we’ll be reading, The Runaway Wok, by Ying Chang Compestine.

 This is a remake of the traditional Danish folktale, The Talking Pot.